TCW22: Building a TEI Release

 Check out or update a local copy of the source code from https://github.com/TEIC/oxygen-tei to your local system.

-cd into the oxygen-tei folder (it should contain folders called "frameworks" and
+entering ls.
+The folder should contain folders called "frameworks" and

 Run the ant build process with the "release" parameter: